PASTAplus/PEP/peps/pep-9.md

 Notes: None

 ```
-readACR(resource_id: string)
+readACR(resource_key: string)
-    resource_id: the resource identifier of the resource to be protected by the ACR as a string
+    resource_key: the resource identifier of the resource to be protected by the ACR as a string
     return:
         200 OK if successful
         404 Bad Request if ACR is not found in the ACR registry
     permissions:
         system: changePermission
-        vetted: write
+        authenticated: changePermission
 ```

 **6a.
 Is Authorized**